bbauska/IllinoisTech-Fundamentals-WebDev/README.md

 you frame the whole concept of website.
 Then the last two lessons in this module are going to be around introduction to the actual code itself and some basics of HTML, and we&apos;ll round out with a nice little lab on writing your basically your first website.
-Enjoy.
+Enjoy.</p>

-Lecture Slides: History of the Web
+<h4>Lecture Slides: History of the Web</h4>

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch1-3">1.3 History of the Web - Part 1 (10:11)</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-In this first lesson, I don&apos;t want you to have to take notes or worry about learning all this information.
-It&apos;s more about helping you frame what a website is and how it plays into an ecosystem, a network of computers.
+<p>In this first lesson, I don&apos;t want you to have to take notes or worry
+about learning all this information.
+It&apos;s more about helping you frame what a website is and how it plays into an ecosystem, a network of computers.</p>

-And how young the Internet is, and specifically how exciting it is to get involved at this stage.
+<p>And how young the Internet is, and specifically how exciting it is to get involved at
+this stage.
 Because we&apos;re about to take the next step in the next few years into wearable devices that allow us to navigate websites in 3D.
 So, what you think of the web, how you understand the web, or cloud computing, that&apos;s all still very young and about to change.
 And I want to emphasize that with this lecture, and I hope it gets you more excited about your role and kind of that you&apos;re still at the beginning of this whole thing.
-And can help frame how we use it and where we go with what the tools we have today are.
+And can help frame how we use it and where we go with what the tools we have today are.</p>

-Starting off, <span class="hilite">1972</span> is the first email and <span class="hilite">1991</span> is the first web page.
-This is just a few decades ago, less than a single lifetime.
+<p>Starting off, <span class="hilite">1972</span> is the first email and
+<span class="hilite">1991</span> is the first web page.
+This is just a few decades ago,
+less than a single lifetime.
 We get into the first browser in <span class="hilite">1993</span>, eBay and JavaScript.
 Again, we&apos;re learning about JavaScript as a core element of the Internet.
 And that&apos;s just <span class="hilite">1995</span>, that&apos;s not that long ago.
 We&apos;re inventing JavaScript before we even figure out what to do with JavaScript or how to make it an integral part of the websites that we use.
 Ebay is our first shopping experience.
 And this was literally, you sent an email, I want to buy this item that you&apos;re advertising, and then you&apos;d send your credit card information and they would ship you the item.
 There was no collecting of your credit card information on the website.
-So we&apos;ve come a long way in a very short time.
-Google is <span class="hilite">1998</span>, that&apos;s almost this century.
-Facebook, social media, that starts at the beginning of the century.
+So we&apos;ve come a long way in a very short time.</p>

+<p>Google is <span class="hilite">1998</span>, that&apos;s almost this century.
+Facebook, social
+media, that starts at the beginning of the century.
 The iPhone, the first true handheld computer, that&apos;s 2007.
 And remember, that&apos;s their first one.
 The BlackBerry before that kind of started this innovation, but the first time we really get people outside of business getting excited about surfing websites or talking to each other, that&apos;s the iPhone.
 And it takes a couple of years for that to catch on and for people to really start using websites.
 That early website, I remember that, I had to build iPhone specific website, had dot m at the end, and then I had to build my website for computers.
 So all our content was kind of built double.
 You&apos;re going to learn how to build one website that can be shown anywhere, and that&apos;s exciting.
 But let&apos;s jump back, <span class="hilite">1963</span>.
 So, the core idea of having a computer, having a phone, having a tablet, and that talks to another computer, cell or tablet.
 Before it was just two computers, and we had two computers could send a file between each other.
-And in starting that process of thinking what that could possibly lead to, we have this idea of Hypertext.
+And in starting that process of thinking what that could possibly lead to, we have this idea of Hypertext.</p>

-Instead of having one file move from here to there, we start to have a link within a file that says, I&apos;m referencing this other file somewhere else on the computer, and I&apos;m building what&apos;s considered a network of files that have some integration.
+<p>Instead of having one file move from here to there, we start to have a
+link within a file that says, I&apos;m referencing this other file somewhere else on the computer, and I&apos;m building what&apos;s considered a network of files that have some integration.
 So this is where we&apos;re even starting